Haawk666/AutomAl-6000/Docs/source/guides.rst

     columns depending on properties of the image and precipitate.
 Additionally one might want to slightly adjust some positions, especially columns surrounding Cu or other bright columns.
 All this is due to the crudeness of the column detection.
-In the future other methods that are available, like AtomMap might get integrated as an option for column detection.
+In the future other methods that are available, like AtoMap might get integrated as an option for import.
 The column detection algorithm has not been a major focus in this work, but it still plays an important part on the end result.

 ..
 Note::

-    It is important to get a good result at this stage before proceeding to column characterization, since moving columns after column characterization has been performed, is not currently supported.
+    It is important to get a good result at this stage before proceeding to column characterization, since the quality of the column detection might influebnce the quality of the column characterization.

 Result stage
 '''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''

-To produce an atomic overlay, first set the correct alloy type under *Column characterization* -> *Alloy*.
-Next, select a column that is inside the Al-matrix, and manually set its species to Al. This will act as a kind of \'seed\' column.
+To produce an atomic overlay, first set the correct alloy type by using the species dictionary dialog, accessed from **Project->Species dict**.
+Also, if a different model than the default model is to be used, set this under **Project->Associated model**.
+Next, select a column that is inside the Al-matrix, and manually set its species to Al by hitting ``3`` on the keyboard, or use **Selected column->Atomic species**.
+This will act as a kind of \'seed\' column.
-Then, while said column is still selected, hit *start* and select *0 - full column characterization*.
-The algorithm might take anywhere between 1-15 mins, depending on several factors.
+Then, while said column is still selected, hit **Column characterization->Start** and select *0 - full column characterization*.
+The algorithm might take anywhere between 5-15 mins, depending on several factors.

 ..
 Note::

-    If no pop-up dialog appears when hitting *start*, it is because no column is selected, or because no project is open.
+    If no pop-up dialog appears when hitting **Column characterization->Start**, it is because no column is selected, or because no project is open.

 One can also selectively do the individual steps of the algorithm by selecting the appropriate step in the pop-up menu.
 This allows you to review the results at different stages, if for whatever reason.
 It is not recommended to do this,